eeyang92/section-manager/README.md

 ```

 - `padding`: controls whether or not there should be a new line after the section start and before the section end
-    - This setting can be overriden on the update methods
+    - This setting can be overridden on the update methods
 - `sectionSyntax`: gives the developer control over the syntax for delimiting each section
     - Defaults:
         - start: ``(name) => `<-- ${ name }``